 Evangelical: We are people of the Evangel (the Gospel).
 We preach Christ crucified, risen, and reigning.
 We hold to the inerrancy of Scripture and the necessity of faith in Jesus Christ for salvation.

 Reformed: We stand on the shoulders of the Reformers.
-We are not inventing a new religion; we are returning to the ancient paths.
-We affirm the historic Creeds and the Confessions of the Reformation era.
+We are not inventing something new; we are returning to ancient paths.
+We affirm the distinctives and historic Confessions of the Reformation.

 This name also points to our organic beginning: